Eric Eaton Coy

 He dominated Canadian field events from 1935 to 1954.
 He won his first Canadian championship in the javelin event in 1935.
-He added championships in the discus and shot put in 1938 and won medals at the 1938 British Empire Games.
+He added championships in the discus and shot put in 1938 and won a gold medal in discus at the 1938 British Empire Games in Australia.
 He was named Norton H. Crowe amateur athlete of the year in 1938.
 Coy was also a champion in snowshoe racing.
-He established Canadian records during the 1948 Olympic trials.
+He established Canadian records during the 1948 Olympic trials and represented Canada, in London, as Captain of the Track and Field team.
 After retiring from competition, he remained active as a coach and official at amateur track and field events.
 He worked as a local organizer of the 1967 Pan American Games at Winnipeg.

 Obituary, Winnipeg Free Press, 31 October 1985, page 60.

 Obituary [Helen Margaret Coy], Winnipeg Free Press, 8 February 1995, page 25.

 Dictionary of Manitoba Biography by John M. “Jack” Bumsted, Winnipeg: University of Manitoba Press, 1999.

 We thank Ric Coy for providing additional information used here.

 This is a collection of noteworthy Manitobans from the past, compiled by the Manitoba Historical Society.
 We acknowledge that the collection contains both reputable and disreputable people.
 All are worth remembering as a lesson to future generations.

 Search the collection by word or phrase, name, place, occupation or other text: